Alex Macqueen

 Alexander Tulloch Macqueen (born 30 November 1973) is an English actor and writer.
-He has appeared on television, film, and radio in the UK in productions such as Holby City, Doctor Who, Hut 33, Peep Show, The Thick of It, Keeping Mum, Fate: The Winx Saga, and The Inbetweeners.
+He has appeared on television, film, and radio in the UK in productions such as Holby City, Hut 33, Peep Show, The Thick of It, Keeping Mum, Fate: The Winx Saga, and The Inbetweeners.
 He also guest-starred in The Durrells in series 4.

 Early life and education

 Alexander Tulloch Macqueen was born on 30 November 1973 in Epsom, Surrey.

 He was educated at St John's School, Leatherhead, from 1990 to 1992 and left to receive a first in English literature at Collingwood College at Durham University.

-He went on to study for a M.Phil at Pembroke College, Cambridge, graduating in 1998.
+He went on to study for a MPhil degree at Pembroke College, Cambridge, graduating in 1998.